Departments

 The methodological focus lies on the creation and annotation of electronic corpora, which are annotated using manual and computational methods, searched for linguistically relevant patterns, and characterized, analyzed, and statistically evaluated with regard to the quantitative distribution of linguistic phenomena.
 The analysis is based on comparisons of the distribution of linguistic phenomena.
 Another methodological interest lies in developing workflows to implement and test different research-specific methods and procedures.

-At the Institute of Linguistics and Literary Studies, the Department of Corpus and Computeral Linguistics is responsible for the aspect of methods training in the field of digital philology (Digital Humanities / Digital Philology).
+At the Institute of Linguistics and Literary Studies, the Department of Corpus and Computational Linguistics is responsible for the aspect of methods training in the field of digital philology (Digital Humanities / Digital Philology).
 In the scope of academic training, the main areas of specialization are:

 • corpus- and computer linguistic data and methods